-A student who finds it necessary to withdraw from The University (i.e., drop all courses for which he/she is enrolled) may obtain the form for this purpose from the Registrar's Office.
-After completing the required form, the student must file it with the Registrar's Office in order to withdraw officially.
-Students who officially withdraw from The University during the first nine weeks of a semester or the first three weeks of a summer term, will receive a grade of "W." Students who offically withdraw after the first nine weeks of classes in a regular semester or the first three weeks of a summer term will receive a grade of "W" for each class they are passing at the time of withdrawal and a grade of "F" for each class in which they are not passing at the time of withdrawal.
-Students may not withdraw from The University later than the first day of the week preceding final examinations.
-Students who withdraw from all classes are subject to The University's academic probation and dismissal regulations.
+A student who finds it necessary to withdraw from the University (i.e., drop all courses for which he/she is enrolled) is required to go through The Office of Student Information and Retention prior to his/her withdrawal.
+The student must then file the Withdrawal form with the Admissions and Registrar's Office in order to withdraw officially.
+Students who officially withdraw from the University during the first nine weeks of the spring or fall semesters, the first three weeks of a five-week summer term, or the first six weeks of a ten-week summer term, will receive a grade of "W." Students who officially withdraw after the first nine weeks of classes in a regular semester or the first three weeks of a summer term will receive a grade of "W" for each class they are passing at the time of withdrawal and a grade of "F" for each class in which they are not passing at the time of withdrawal.
+Students may not withdraw from the University later than the first day of the week preceding final examinations.
+Students who withdraw from all classes are subject to the University's academic probation and dismissal regulations.
 Students withdrawing should refer to the regulations on refunds of tuition and fees.